semmi88/semmi88.github.io/blog_posts/contact_tracing.md

 **Positive diagnostic cases**
 - reporting - newly confirmed positive diagnosis of users can be added to the system
-- storage of all previously reported positiv cases (for a limited time period) in order to warn of exposure
+- storage of all previously reported positive cases (for a limited time period) in order to warn of exposure

 **Exposure detection**
 - check for user close contacts with a confirmed positive case in a given time period and calculate risk score
 - based on risk score notify user of possible exposure to the disease and clear medical instructions

 **Privacy**
-- inidivual identity or location of app users cannot be extracted from the system
+- individual identity or location of app users cannot be extracted from the system

 So based on all the scoping above let's try to come up with a simple design for such a system.

 ## High-Level Design

-There are some key technologies that we should be familiar with and make use of to build such a distribuited system.
+There are some key technologies that we should be familiar with and make use of to build such a distributed system.

 Firstly, for detecting proximity of mobile devices we should use a wireless data transfer technology.
 The natural choice is **Bluetooth Low Energy (BLE)**, which is a short distance, low power consumption technology, ideal for small data transfers between devices.
 The reduced power consumption is important for mobile devices, and our requirements do not require the transfer of large amounts of data.
-Other technologies are less suitable for our use case; NFC has insuficient range (only about 10cm, while the airborne infectious disease can spread further than 1 meter), while WiFi is aimed more towards high data throughput and has higher power consumptions.
+Other technologies are less suitable for our use case; NFC has insufficient range (only about 10cm, while the airborne infectious disease can spread further than 1 meter), while WiFi is aimed more towards high data throughput and has higher power consumptions.

 Based on Bluetooth Low Energy, we need to choose some form of location-based technology.
 Here a good choice would be to use **Bluetooth Beacon technology**, which was specifically designed to broadcast information to other, nearby Bluetooth-enabled devices.
-This is used (by placing small harware transmitters) in specific points of interest to distribuite messages, like traffic information at a bus stop or marketing messages in stores.
+This is used (by placing small hardware transmitters) in specific points of interest to distribute messages, like traffic information at a bus stop or marketing messages in stores.
 This kind of broadcasting only allows for 1-way data transmission, the emitter Beacon does not expect nor accept any response from the receivers, and so a Beacon cannot be used to track users against their will.

-Mobile devices can act as a Bluetooth Beacons to periodically broadcast information, and can also also periodically scan their surroundings to detect other Bluetooth Beacons broadcasting.
+Mobile devices can act as a Bluetooth Beacons to periodically broadcast information, and can also periodically scan their surroundings to detect other Bluetooth Beacons broadcasting.
 The typical data packages broadcasted are a unique Beacon ID and other associated metadata like a web url.

 So as a first approach, we could create a mobile app, let's call it Virus Radar.
 This app would generate a random, universally unique ID (UUID) associated with the device (and the owner/user of the device), and start broadcasting that ID (with some metadata to specify that this should be used for contact tracing for a specific disease).
-The app would also scan and collect UUIDs from nearby devices and store them together with a timestamp and a reciever signal strenght (for later calculation of exposure time and distance approximations).
+The app would also scan and collect UUIDs from nearby devices and store them together with a timestamp and a receiver signal strength (for later calculation of exposure time and distance approximations).
 This takes care of the first requirement group.

 ![alt text](BLEBeacons.svg "BLE Beacons")

 The seconds requirement group, the handling of positive diagnostic cases, should be managed/updated centrally.
 This would avoid inconsistencies in the data and serve as a single source of truth.
 We could add a central service, which would accept requests to register a new positive diagnostic case.
-We could call this component the Postive Diagnosis Server or just Diagnosis Server.
-To simplify, we will assume that the registration of new positive cases is done voluntarilty and is based on self-declaration of users after a confirmed test.
-(In the real implementations of the system, there is a Verification Server component, which can validate a test results using associated QR codes given out by the Health Authorities).
+We could call this component the Positive Diagnosis Server or just Diagnosis Server.
+To simplify, we will assume that the registration of new positive cases is done voluntarily and is based on self-declaration of users after a confirmed test.
+(In the real implementations of the system, there is a Verification Server component, which can validate test results using associated QR codes given out by the Health Authorities).

 So whenever a user is confirmed positive for the virus, there will be an option in the app to register this with the Diagnosis Server.
 During registration we would store the UUID that corresponds to the user/device and the registration timestamp.
-We could also store a timeinterval, during which we consider that UUID infectious.
+We could also store a time interval, during which we consider that UUID infectious.
 If we are overly cautious, we could use a large 28 day time-window, considering 14 days before and after the registration.

-The Postive Diagnosis Server could be queried by the mobile application periodically for all newly registered positive cases in a given time period (for example in the last day).
+The Positive Diagnosis Server could be queried by the mobile application periodically for all newly registered positive cases in a given time period (for example in the last day).
 These confirmed positive UUIDs than could be downloaded to the app for exposure detection.

 Once we have access to both sets of information (close contacts and positive diagnostic cases in a given time period), exposure detection calculation becomes trivial, we just need to look for matching UUIDs in both sets, during the same interval.
-Once a match is found, given the timestamps and the recieved signal strenght, the app can calculate a risk score, based on which a warning can be show to the user with clear medical instructions to follow).
+Once a match is found, given the timestamps and the received signal strength, the app can calculate a risk score, based on which a warning can be shown to the user with clear medical instructions to follow).

 ![alt text](DiagnosisServer.svg "Diagnosis Server")